We value your privacy.

 3.How do I know if my portable jump starter is bad?

-As car accessories maintenance staff, use a voltmeter to test the voltage.
-If it reads less than 10.5V, the battery is getting weak.
-Lithium battery is safe and lasts a long time.
-However, if your jump starter shows 100% charge but still can't start your vehicle normally, the battery may be failing.
+Use a voltmeter to test the battery voltage.
+If it reads less than 10.5 V, the battery is getting weak.
+If the jump starter shows 100% charge but still cannot start your vehicle normally, the battery may be failing and require replacement.

 4.Can you jump start a lithium battery?